coleifer/huey/docs/guide.rst

 --------------

 Huey provides crontab-like functionality that enables functions to be executed automatically on a given schedule.

-In this example we will declare a periodic task that executes every 3 minutes and prints a message in the consumer process
-stdout:
+In the following example, we will declare a :py:meth:`~Huey.periodic_task` that executes every 3 minutes and prints a message on consumer process stdout:

 .. code-block:: python